Spleeding1/django-basetestcase/FunctionalTestCase.md

 - label: Test the label of the box.
 If none is given, tests<br />
 that none exists.
 - placeholder: Tests the placeholder of the box.
+- \_type: Tests the type of the box.
 - value: Tests the value of the box.

 ```python